aristanetworks/quantumfs/Documentation/cqlBackend.md

 # Long Running Tests
 The CQL backend has a few long running tests which run against a docker instance of the ScyllaDB.
-These tests take ~20mins to complete and be run as follows:
+These tests take ~20mins to complete and can be run as
+follows:

 ```
 # Pull scylla docker, run container